 The Code is designed to be applicable to any country.
-We recognise that regulation differs markedly from country from country and that certain regulations may preclude full adherence to this Code.
-In such circumstances local regulation must prevail.
+We recognise that regulation differs from country from country and that certain regulations may preclude full adherence to this Code.
+In such circumstances local regulation must always prevail.

 Key Principles of the Code

 - To promote and demonstrate fairness to the end-user customer